 Now, you'll need to add a Destination, which is the data source for your Writeback table.

 - In the VMC menu, click on Writeback Settings, then Destinations and Security.
 You should see the list of current destinations displayed on the page (Figure 6).

 Figure 6: Destinations & Security

 - Click Add Destination and you'll create a new entry.
-Click on the destination ID to add your destination data (Figure 7).
+Click on the destination ID to add your destination data (Figure 7 and 8).
 Your destination will already have an ID and configuration generated from the last entry in the table, but you'll be able to change this in the next step.

 Figure 7: Destination Fields

 - Enter a destination id, then go to the Writeback Settings panel and select BigQuery as the Destination Type.